 Then a tasting over at Arnaud Larher‘s stand, even if the taster macaron bits were so near yet so far behind the counter.
 Pain d’épice (gingerbread) and orange.
 What a gorgeous filling texture, although I didn’t really get the orange, sorry.
 Hm – what’s that electric green colouring for pistachio?
 Never mind, it’s delicious!

 Quite the chocolate treat from Arnaud Larher: these are chocomacs.
 They’re not macarons but chocolates in the shape of macarons.
-Now when you see macaron molds, you understand it’s not to make macarons but chocolate-shaped macarons.
+Now when you see macaron moulds, you understand it’s not to make macarons but chocolate-shaped macarons.

 There’s also a Professional Salon du Chocolat downstairs, including packaging, equipment and all kinds of tricks for the trade.
 This macaron-making machine might be rather bulky for the kitchen, n’est-ce pas?
 It also looks rather complicated but worth it if you need to make macarons in their thousands daily.
 Give me the simple piping bag any day.